-Rowan University is a public comprehensive state-designated research institution with approximately 17,300 students.
+Rowan University is a Carnegie-classified Doctoral University (Moderate Research Activity) with approximately 17,300 students.
 Its main campus is located in Glassboro, N.J., 20 miles southeast of Philadelphia, with additional campuses in Camden and Stratford.
 The University comprises seven colleges and five schools: the William G. Rohrer College of Business; the Henry M. Rowan College of Engineering; the Colleges of Communication and Creative Arts, Education, Humanities and Social Sciences, Performing Arts, and Science and Mathematics; the Cooper Medical School of Rowan University; the Rowan University School of Osteopathic Medicine; the Graduate School of Biomedical Sciences; the School of Health Professions; and the School of Earth and Environment—with an Honors College that spans across disciplines.
 Rowan is one of two public universities in the country to offer M.D. and D.O. medical degree programs.
 The institution is also home to the South Jersey Technology Park, which fosters the translation of applied research into commercial products and processes.
 Rowan has been recognized as one of the top 100 public universities in the nation and is ranked third among public institutions in the North by U.S. News & World Report.

 The College of Education has approximately 3,000 undergraduate and graduate students in four departments.
 The College has 9 Professional Development Schools and recently launched the Center for Access, Success, and Equity (CASE).
 CASE is home to the new PhD in Education Program.
 The College of Education provides direct services and supports to the Rowan University Community and the broader community through the Early Childhood Demonstration Center, Special Education Assessment Center, and Reading Clinic.